Maroa-Forsyth High School

 Maroa-Forsyth High School (MFHS) is a four-year public high school located in Maroa, Illinois, United States.
+It is a part of the Maroa-Forsyth Community Unit School District 2.
 Maroa is located between Forsyth and Clinton and is near Bloomington.
-It serves students in the Forsyth, Maroa, and Decatur area.
 The school mascot is the Trojans and the school colors are blue and gold.

+The school district (of which, this is the sole comprehensive high school) includes Maroa, most of Forsyth, and parts of Decatur.